fhunleth/bbb-buildroot-fwup/README.md

 | Partition 3    | Undefined |
 | Partition 4    | Undefined |

-As you can tell, there's a lot of unallocated space on the SDCard.
+As you can tell, there's a lot of unallocated space on the SDCard (we only use the first 129 MB or so of space).
 By modifying `fwup-simple.conf` you can make the boot or rootfs partitions bigger or create partitions 3 and 4.

 ## Building

+If you're using Ubuntu, you may need to install some packages to make Buildroot work.
+This should be sufficient:

+    $ sudo apt-get install git g++ libncurses5-dev bc
+    $ sudo apt-get install libc6:i386 libstdc++6:i386 zlib1g:i386 gcc-multilib # 64-bit Linux

+After that, clone this project and run `make`:

     $ make bbb_simple_defconfig
     $ make